AkinAD/Mezzo/README.md

 In the [context.xml](https://github.com/AkinAD/Mezzo/blob/master/testng_proj/WebContent/META-INF/context.xml) file we have left the access credentials to access our CLoud DB,  however if you would prefer to run the  project locally, a [proj.sql](testng_proj/proj.sql) file has also been provided with the *early* stage version database of this project.

 Next, alter your DAOs depending on how youintend on access the Database.
-Set the appropriate data source. if you ahve decided to use our cloud db, the options below will connect you to the database per the specified credentials in the web.xml
+Set the appropriate data source. if you ahve decided to use our cloud db, the options below will connect you to the database per the specified credentials in the [context.xml](testng_proj/WebContent/META-INF/context.xml)

 ```ds = (DataSource) (new InitialContext()).lookup("java:/comp/env/jdbc/Db2-4413"); // USE THIS TO DEBUG LOCALLY ```

 If you have opted foy your own local database, simply replace the'DB2-4413' with your local database name.

 At this point all should be set.
 Right click the main project 'testing_proj' and select run on server. the project should work as expected.